Lions and Scotland great Smith dies aged 50

 Until the 2021 tour of South Africa, he had been the last Scot to start a Lions Test match, having been selected for six in a row during 1997 and 2001.

-Renowned as a powerful, technical scrummager despite his modest size, Smith was years ahead of his time in possessing remarkable footballing skill.
+Renowned as a powerful, technical scrummager despite his modest 5ft 10ins, 16st frame, Smith was years ahead of his time in possessing remarkable footballing skill.